🧬

 Are they easy to train?

-They are intelligent but independent; they require consistent, patient, and positive training methods rather than repetitive drills.
+They are highly intelligent but independent; they require consistent, positive reinforcement and a firm, fair hand.

 🔗